-We aim to identify molecules that cause inflammation and scarring of vertebral bone marrow, processes that contribute to chronic low back pain.
-Once we have identified these molecules and understand how they cause inflammation and scarring of the bone marrow, we will test different drugs that stop this undesired painful reaction in the bone marrow.
+The aim is to identify molecules that cause inflammation and scarring of vertebral bone marrow, processes that contribute to chronic low back pain.
+Once these molecules are identified and understood how they cause inflammation and scarring of the bone marrow, different drugs that stop this undesired painful reaction in the bone marrow will be tested.